debjyotikar001/asset-optimise/README.md

 6. Easy integration with Laravel's middleware system.
 [Read More...](#register-the-middleware)
 7. Supports Email (HTML, CSS, and JavaScript) minification.
 [Read More...](#enable-email-optimise)
 8. Support multiple assets (CSS or JavaScript) merge and minify.
 [Read More...](#merge-and-minify-multiple-assets-css-or-javascript)
+9. Support asset (CSS or JavaScript) minification.
+[Read More...](#minify-asset-css-or-javascript)
-9. Extensible for future updates, including image compression and CDN integration.
+10. Extensible for future updates, including image compression and CDN integration.

 ## Installation